paolo7/khjsdevelop/README.md

 # RDFa How-To Instructions Editor and Visualiser Client

 A Javascript Editor and Visualisation Client for Instructional Web Pages using [RDFa](https://rdfa.info/) and [PROHOW](https://w3id.org/prohow/).
+This client allows users to generate HTML+RDFa web documents that represent instructions (following the PROHOW data model) and it allows them to access these and other RDF resources and explore them in a graphical interface.

 The resources in this repository are published under the [Creative Commons Attribution-NonCommercial 3.0 licence](https://creativecommons.org/licenses/by-nc/3.0/).